Rights and Licensing

 An additional 50 per cent of the usage or licence fee is charged for an in perpetuity term.

 A reduced per-second scaled rate is available if the client purchases more than three minutes of content.
 The full rate is charged for the first 180 seconds, 50% discount on the full rate for the following 180 seconds and 75% discount on the full rate for over 360 seconds.

 Clients may license as excerpts up to 20 per cent of the duration of any one title from the NFSA collection, including the Film Australia Collection.

-Research and service fees will be applied to all requests for auditioning and copying services.
+Research and handling fees will be applied to all requests for collection research, previewing materials (multiple items), lending and copying services.

 Credit card details are required prior to NFSA staff commencing work on a client’s job.

 A non-refundable minimum licence fee is payable on supply of material on broadcast quality format.

 For domestic clients the fees are charged in Australian dollars, inclusive of Goods and Services Tax (GST).